farhanirani/Logic-Games/README.md

 ### Snake

-Keep eating the green square to grow longer.
-The longer you grow, the stronger you become.
+Keep eating the red square to grow longer.
+The more you eat, the longer you grow.
 Be careful, sometimes becoming too big can destroy someone!

 ### Space Invaders